hydrusnetwork/hydrus/docs/developer_api_future.md

 }
 ```

+    `name` is the full text on the page tab.

+    `page_key` is a unique identifier for the page.
+It will stay the same for a particular page throughout the session, but new ones are generated on a session reload.

-    The page types are as follows:
+    `page_type` is as follows:

     *   1 - Gallery downloader
     *   2 - Simple downloader